 Drug-resistant infections could cost the global economy $100 trillion by 2050 (Fortune) (4)

-Bacterial bloodstream infections (BSI), in general, are one of the top causes of death in North America and Europe, with an estimated annual incidence of up to 677,000 cases in North America and up to 1,200,000 cases in Europe.
-(4) With mortality rates as high as 50% for certain bloodstream infections, (5) the continued emergence of drug-resistant pathogens, and fewer anti-infective drugs in development, ExThera sees a critical need to address this growing global health problem.
+Bacterial bloodstream infections (BSI) are one of the top causes of death in North America and Europe, (5) With mortality rates as high as 50% for certain bloodstream infections, (6) the continued emergence of drug-resistant pathogens, and fewer anti-infective drugs in development, ExThera Medical sees a critical need to address this growing global health issue.

 Once bacteria enter the bloodstream from a local site of infection, they can then be disseminated throughout the body, leading to metastatic complications such as endocarditis, meningitis, and osteomyelitis.
-If not treated properly, uncontrolled infections quickly lead to a dysfunctional host response..
+If not treated appropriately, uncontrolled infections can lead to a dysfunctional host response.
 Disease progression may lead to sepsis, septic shock, and ultimately death.

 Staphylococcus aureus, P. aeruginosa and Enterobacteriaceae are the most common bacteria responsible for bacteremia and nosocomial infections.
 Severity of outcome for bacteremic patients depends on both the bacterial load and the duration of bacteremia.

-Dialysis patients are at high risk of developing bloodstream infection, due to long-term vascular access to the bloodstream.
-Sixty percent of BSI's in dialysis patients are caused by Staphylococcus aureus.
+Due to long-term vascular access to the bloodstream, dialysis patients are at high risk of developing bloodstream infections.
+Fifty percent (7) of BSIs in dialysis patients are caused by Staphylococcus aureus.
 Increasingly, drug-resistant strains of these bacteria, known as Methicillin Resistant Staphylococcus aureus (MRSA), are implicated.